Szymon-Michalak/iOS-Resources/blog/WhatDoesSetNeedsDisplayDo.md

 `drawRect()` is responsible for the actual rendering of the view and is called by the system whenever drawing is required.
 You should never call this function explicitly; letting the system manage the calls to this function helps avoid multiple redraws if one has already been queued.

-Let’s say we have a `DrawLineView` which draws a linebetween 2 provided points.
+Let’s say we have a `DrawLineView` which draws a line between 2 provided points.
 It might look something like this:

 ```swift
 class DrawLineView: UIView {